SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Yea, I'll ask her when she's done eating.*

 *Isn't that a crazy idea, Rainbow Dash making pancakes for her marefriend.
+That's a future I'd like to see.
 Love makes you do stuff you never thought you would.
 I'd be happy to do it for her, though.*

 As Pinkie finished her pancakes, Rainbow looked up at her and asked, "Hey, Pinkie, do you think you could teach me how to make pancakes sometime?
 I was thinking it'd be cool if I could make them for Fluttershy."

 "Sure," Pinkie said before she got up from the table.
 She picked up their dishes and placed them in the sink.
 Sitting back down at the table, she asked, "When do you wanna learn?"

 "How about tomorrow morning?
-So it doesn't get in the way of the planning," Rainbow answered.
+So it doesn't get in the way of the planning."

-"Okay," Pinkie said.
+"Okay."

 "How are you wanting to plan the date?"
-Rainbow asked.

-"I can use my party planning skills and all our friends ideas to make the best date we can," Pinkie answered.
+"I can use my party planning skills and all our friends ideas to make the best date we can."

-"Okay," Rainbow said.
-"Do you have any idea what I could contribute?"
+"Okay, do you have any idea what I could contribute?"

-"I want you to keep the weather clear for the date," Pinkie answered.
+"I want you to keep the weather clear for the date."

-"I can do that," Rainbow said.
-"But I want to do more, if I can."
+"I can do that, but I want to do more, if I can."

 "Like what?"
-Pinkie asked.

-"I don't know yet," Rainbow said.
-"Got any ideas?"
+"I don't know yet, got any ideas?"

 Pinkie thought for a moment before she said, "Maybe you could pull us around on our date in a chariot."